To The Victoria Falls

 Addressing delegates at the opening session, the UNWTO Secretary General, Taleb Rifai, underscored the event as “A timely opportunity for all of us to continue along an encouraging path to drive tourism towards its fullest potential in fostering sustainable economic growth, jobs and development, and what better backdrop to do so than here in Africa, a region where we believe tourism can be a true force for good” (UNWTO, 2013).

-In December 2013 Cresta Hotels launched the new Cresta Sprayview Hotel, after a $1.75 million redevelopment.
+In December 2013 Cresta Hotels launched the redeveloped Cresta Sprayview Hotel, after a $1.75 million investment of the old Sprayview Motel, closed for many years.
 The reception area, 65 bedrooms, one restaurant, two bars and two conference rooms were completely remodelled and refurbished.
-The Hotel, originally known as Peter’s Motel, was built in the late 1960s by the Gardini family (whose construction company built many of the hotels in the town), before being revamped and renamed as the Sprayview Hotel.

 The Vic Falls Carnival, ‘a three-day festival of music, performance, dance, adventure and fun’ held over the New Year, soon became a significant annual event, attracting performers and visitors from across the region.
 Accommodation providers recorded 100 percent occupancies as thousands of revellers descended on the small town, swamping facilities and services.
 New Year festivals in the Falls started in 2009 with the ‘Falls Fest,’ operating from the central Victoria Falls Rest Camp, before the establishment of the Carnival in 2012 and which has been held annually since.